Openly available toolkit to help lab-based coronavirus research

-Category: Environment Hits: 3During the SARS-CoV-2 outbreak, laboratories worldwide have pivoted from their usual research to working to identify new COVID-19 drug and vaccine candidates.
+Category: Environment Hits: 4During the SARS-CoV-2 outbreak, laboratories worldwide have pivoted from their usual research to working to identify new COVID-19 drug and vaccine candidates.
 This experimental work requires access to clinical isolates and systems that allow genetic manipulation of SARS-CoV-2.
 A new paper reports an openly available SARS-CoV-2 laboratory research toolkit aimed at increasing availability of these materials.

 Read more https://www.sciencedaily.com/releases/2021/02/210225143659.htm